angulardart/site-angulardart/src/faq.md

   * Safari

 {% comment %}
-[TODO: check version #s/browsers every time we update this file]
+[TODO: check browsers every time we update this file]
 {% endcomment %}

 #### Q. Is Dart supported by my browser?